yoachim/18_scratch/solar_system_hack/README.md

 Using my branch of MAF, should be merged to master soon-ish

+in each new directory:

+`movingObjects.py --obsFile baseline2018a__neos_100_obs.txt --opsimRun noNES --orbitFile ../neos_100.s3m`

-movingObjects.py --obsFile baseline2018a_neos_100_full_obs.txt --opsimRun baseline2018a --outDir full --orbitFile neos_100.s3m
+`movingObjects.py --obsFile baseline2018a__neos_100_obs.txt --opsimRun baseline2018a --orbitFile ../neos_100.s3m`